YoussefHindi/ROCO506Z/README.md

 ## Acknowledgments

-* Thanks Mario for giving initial work to start withand build on
+* Thanks Mario for giving initial work to start with and build on as well as teaching us to use it
 * Thanks Sahib Dhanjal for your path planning node
-* Inspiration